 - Place all the scooped-out potato in a bowl.
 Using a potato masher, smash the potatoes.

-- Add the butter and mix into the potatoes.
-Warm the milk in the microwave and add it to the potatoes a little at a time (may not use the whole cup), blending and stirring until you have slightly thick, lumpy “mashed potatoes”. (see Notes)
+- Warm the milk in the microwave and add it to the potatoes a little at a time (may not use the whole cup), blending and stirring until you have slightly thick, lumpy “mashed potatoes”. (see Notes)

 - Add creole seasoning and sour cream and mix well. (see Notes)

-- Add cayenne pepper (if using), kosher salt, white pepper and garlic powder, green onions and cheese and mix well until thoroughly blended.
+- Add cayenne pepper (if using), kosher salt, white pepper, and garlic powder; mix well.

 - Spoon the mixture back into hollowed out potato shells and cover with cheese.
 Place a couple of small tabs of butter on top of each potato.